serokell/blog-posts/typescript-for-haskellers/article.md

 And we can run `length.toString()` on this value (even if `number` doesn't have such a property) since both `function` and `string` have the property `length`.
 But we can't `call` this value because `string` is not callable.
 We can do it only after failing to match `string`.
+However, if your type consists of two callable parts you are able to `call` it and the resulting type will be just union of function result types.
+You are also able to combine this checks using `||` to expand restrictions.

 ```typescript
 const resultInterpreter = (result: Result): string | undefined => {